-A very good starting point to get a feeling about the interesting customer attributes is to look into the brand traffic.
+Looking into brand traffic is a very good starting point to get a feeling about the interesting customer attributes.

-- What is the seasonality within a day, week or over the year?
+- What about seasonality within a day, week, or year?

 - What is the device impression share?

-One new feature could be the ratio of (Impressions Tuesday + Impressions Wednesday) / (Impressions Saturday + Impressions Sunday).
-Let’s name it business demand.
-The higher the better for our B2B environment.
+A new feature could be the ratio of (Impressions Tuesday + Impressions Wednesday) / (Impressions Saturday + Impressions Sunday).
+Let’s call it business demand.
+The higher, the better for our B2B environment.

-- Score your keywords with the business demand.
-A huge advantage is that only a small amount of impressions are necessary to score each keyword.
-By looking at conversions you need hundreds or thousands of clicks—especially in the longtail it’s difficult to get enough samples.
-If you round the calculated business demand to e.g. 1 digit you get pretty large groups with hopefully a big gap in performance.
+- Score your keywords according to the requirements of the business.
+Only a few impressions are enough to score each keyword.
+That’s a big advantage, right?
+What about conversions?
+You need hundreds or thousands of clicks—especially in the long tail.
+If you round the calculated demand, 1 digit, for example, you get pretty big groups with hopefully a big performance gap.
 Bingo!

-We are spending a lot of time in feature engineering like that to build custom bidding models that deal very well with longtail keywords.
+- We’re spending a lot of time in feature engineering like that to build custom bidding models that deal very well with long-tail keywords.

-Remember: In those two examples we only build a fingerprint with one feature.
-Depending on your business you will find a lot more.
-What we observed in a lot of accounts is that the same keyword can perform completely different when you start mixing them with segments based on user demand.
+In these two examples, we have only fingerprinted one feature.
+Depending on your business, you’ll find a lot more.
+We’ve observed in many accounts that the same keywords can perform differently when mixing it with segments based on user demand.

-By identifying those interesting user micro segments you can start building some completely new campaign types that are bidding super aggressive for those users.
-In our opinion this is a very smart approach for new customer acquisition.
+By identifying those interesting user micro-segments, you can build a new campaign type that bids super aggressively for those users.
+This is a brilliant approach to new customer acquisitions.